Basic Setup

-The simplest way to get started with AgentOps is to initialize it at the beginning of your application:
+The simplest way to get started with AgentOps is to initialize it at the beginning of your application:- Automatically create a session for tracking your application run

-AgentOps automatically instruments calls to popular LLM providers without requiring any additional code:
+AgentOps automatically instruments calls to popular LLM providers without requiring any additional code:- OpenAI

 For more detailed tracking, AgentOps provides decorators that allow you to explicitly instrument your code.
-This is optional but can provide more context in the dashboard.
+This is optional but can provide more context in the dashboard.@operation

 decorator helps track specific operations in your application: